A genetic diagnosis for epilepsy can lead to better patient outcomes.

-• Up to 80% of cases have implications for treatment and management.
+• In up to 80% of cases, a genetic diagnosis has implications for treatment and management.

 • Patients can experience up to 90% seizure reduction in some cases.

-Exome is recommended as a first-line test for individuals with unexplained epilepsy by the National Society of Genetic Counselors and endorsed by the American Epilepsy Society.2
+Exome sequencing is recommended as a first-line test for individuals with unexplained epilepsy by the:2

 Implications for clinical practice